Blog

 Look up businesses using Secretary of State data

 If you’re doing business-related investigations for entities in the United States, you’ll often be requested to pull Secretary of State documents for state filings of that business.
-These can be hard to track down if you visit each individual state website and pull the information that way.
+These can be hard to track down if you visit each state website and pull the information that way.
 Fortunately, Cobalt Intelligence made a tool that pulls Secretary of State filings for businesses in all states from one search engine, saving a lot of time on business lookups.

 Collect website metadata